hendriklaue/QIBA-DRO-evaluation-tool/README.md

 Simply to say, the script setup.py is needed alongside the application script, in order to build the installer;

-with Window command line under the script folder, type 'python setup.py bdist_msi' to build, and resulting in to new folders created: 'built' and 'dist';
+With Window command line under the script folder, type 'python setup.py bdist_msi' to build, and resulting in to new folders created: 'built' and 'dist';

-the Windows installer shall be found under the folder 'dist', named as 'QIBA evaluate tool-0.1-win32.msi'.
+The Windows installer shall be found under the folder 'dist', named as 'QIBA evaluate tool-0.1-win32.msi'.